karnking/world_currency/README.md

 ## Features :sparkles:

-- Search by Currency Code: Enter a currency code or currency in the input field to find countries with that currency in circulation.
+- **Search by Currency Code**: Enter a currency code or currency in the input field to find countries with that currency in circulation.
+(Start typing anywhere and search will start)

-- Interactive UI: The application provides a clean and interactive user interface with flag images and info for each country.
+- **Interactive UI**: The application provides a clean and interactive user interface with flag images and info for each country.

-- Responsive and State Changes: Different results according to states and screen sizes
+- **Responsive and State Changes**: Different results according to states and screen sizes

 # Installation :